Sharqia Governorate: Overview

-Bilbeis is the former capital of Sharqia.
-A section of the governorate once was part of the Qalyubia Governorate.
-There is a strong agriculture industry, poultry and fish farming in Sharqia.
+The capital of the governorate is Zagazig and Sharqia has a strong industrial and agricultural sector.

-The rate of poverty is more than 60% in this governorate but recently some social safety networks have been provided in the form of financial assistance and job opportunities.
-The funding has been coordinated by the country's Ministry of Finance and with assistance from international organizations.
+Sharqia is the third most populous governorate in Egypt and is considered the birthplace of many historical leaders and figures in Egypt.

 Municipal divisions

 The governorate is divided into the following municipal divisions for administrative purposes, with a total estimated population as of January 2023 of 7,021,046.
 In some instances there is a markaz and a kism with the same name.